marcoxa/platel/c/README.md

 You can manually test this code without loading `platel.el` from the top directory.

-The `cmake` setup works on UN*X, but yet on Windows.
+The `cmake` setup works on UN*X, but not yet on Windows.
 It is left in for future reference.

 On UN*X you should be able to just run `make -f platel.make` from this